voxdotdev/wetware-cliffnotes/lmodeVrmode.md

 In doing this repeatedly the book advises, eventually, you should be able to pick out useful ideas or theories among the ramblings.

-I have yet to attempt this, but maybe that will give me more understanding.
+I have yet to attempt this but maybe it will give me more understanding, if I ever get around to it.

 ### Characteristics of L-mode